S. Korea to closely monitor market after Fed's aggressive monetary tightening

 In particular, they agreed to raise their guards against excessive volatility in the foreign currency market and do their best to stave off herd behavior down the road, Choo said.

+The won has been weakening against the greenback as global monetary tightening and its negative impact on the economy have increased risk aversion among investors.
+The local currency has fallen around 8 percent against the dollar so far this year.

+In a verbal intervention earlier this week to forestall the local currency's steep downswings, the finance ministry said authorities will make efforts to prevent excessive one-sided movements in the foreign exchange market.

-The minster also said the government and the BOK will carry out emergency buybacks and Treasury purchases "at an appropriate timing" if the local bond market suffers steep volatility.
+Following Thursday's meeting, Choo said the government and the BOK will carry out emergency buybacks and Treasury purchases "at an appropriate timing" if the local bond market suffers steep volatility.

+As the Fed is expected to continue its aggressive monetary tightening in the coming months, concerns are rising that interest rates in the US could sooner or later become higher than those in South Korea, which could precipitate capital outflows from South Korea and cause more fluctuations in the local financial markets.

+Asked whether the BOK will consider the "big step" of raising its rate by 0.5 percentage point next month, BOK Gov. Rhee Chang-yong said he and other monetary policy board members will decide how much borrowing costs will be raised by analyzing market and economic situations until the last moment.

-Last month, the BOK hiked its policy rate by a quarter percentage point to 1.75 percent, the fifth increase in borrowing costs since August last year.
+Last month, the BOK hiked its policy rate by a quarter percentage point to 1.75 percent, the fifth increase since August last year.
 The central bank earlier hinted at further rate hikes to keep a lid on upward inflation pressure.

+The BOK is to hold its next rate-setting meeting on July 13.
 (Yonhap)